-AASP is pleased to accept nominations for the Distinguished Student Practice Award.
-This award recognizes outstanding or innovative service delivery in sport psychology by a student member of AASP.
+AASP is pleased to accept nominations for the Distinguished Doctoral Student Practice Award.
+This award recognizes outstanding or innovative service delivery in sport psychology by a doctoral student member of AASP.
 This award may not be awarded annually.
 Service delivery and client is defined broadly and reaches across all areas of AASP.

-AASP invites student members to submit applications for the Outstanding Master’s Thesis Award.
+AASP invites student members to submit applications for the Master’s Thesis Award.
 Applicants must meet the following guidelines:

 AASP invites student members to submit applications for the outstanding doctoral dissertation award.
 Applicants for the AASP Dissertation Award must meet the following guidelines: